v3fish/SCAMStalkerConfigurator/README.md

   - Apache License 2.0
 - Original source: https://github.com/trumank/repak

-Full license texts can be found in the `repak/licenses` directory of this distribution.
+Full license texts can be found in the `repak` directory of this distribution.

 ## Installation Requirements